By AJ Huynh

 - Overthinking Can Be Managed: Therapy may help individuals recognize and respond differently to anxious thinking patterns.

-- Support Is Personalized: Anxiety affects everyone differently, and therapy often focuses on individualized support and goals.
+- Support Is Personalized: Anxiety affects everyone differently, and therapy often focuses on individualized goals and support.

 Can Therapy Help With Anxiety?

-- Improves Emotional Awareness: Therapy helps individuals better understand how thoughts, emotions, and experiences influence anxiety symptoms.
+- Improve Emotional Awareness: Better understand how thoughts, emotions, body sensations, and experiences influence anxiety symptoms.

-- Identifies Anxiety Patterns: Counseling can help uncover recurring behaviors or thinking patterns that contribute to emotional distress.
+- Identify Anxiety Patterns: Uncover recurring behaviors or thinking patterns that contribute to emotional distress.

-- Develops Coping Skills: Individuals learn practical tools for responding to stress, worry, and uncertainty more effectively.
+- Develop Coping Skills: Learn practical tools for responding to stress, worry, and uncertainty more effectively.

-- Provides Emotional Support: Therapy offers a safe and supportive environment for discussing challenges without judgment.
+- Receive Emotional Support: Talk through challenges in a safe and supportive environment without judgment.

-- Builds Long-Term Resilience: Many people develop greater confidence and emotional flexibility through consistent counseling support.
+- Build Long-Term Resilience: Develop greater confidence and emotional flexibility through consistent counseling support.

 How Does Therapy Help People Manage Anxiety?